ufuchs/kite-kindle4nt/README.md

 Original System Software Version: 025-H3_yoshi-181303 Sat Jan 12 20:40:53 PST 2013
 ```

-includes all run levels 0-6.
+(after an update!) includes all run levels 0-6.

-## But what does not?
+### But what does not?

+1. /etc/rc3.d isn't not longer the default shutdown run level.
+   It's /etc/rc6.d.

+2. Calling of 'kite' at '/etc/rc5.d/S62' is too early.
+   Kite depends on the DBus subsystem.
+   But the DBus subsystem has been invoked only just a moment ago.
+   (Maybe a concurrencies problem?)

+### Interim Solution

+The invocation was shifted from 'S62kite' to 'S81kite'.

+On the other side, when the call comes too late, you are expecting some artifacts on the boot screen.

+More of it tomorrow...